ilkkamtk/hybridisovellukset/Week5/zustand.md

    }));
    ```
    - Add `setComments: (comments: Partial<Comment & {username: string}>[]) => void;` to the `CommentStore` type.
 4. Modify the `Comments` component.
 Add a `useEffect` hook to fetch the comments from the server when the component is mounted.
-Use the `getComments` function from the `useComment` hook to fetch the comments.
+Use the `getCommentsByMediaId` function from the `useComment` hook to fetch the comments.
 Use the `setComments` function from the store to set the comments to the store.
 5. Test that the comments are fetched from the server and that the form works.
    - New comments are not saved to the server yet.
 6. Modify the `Comments` component to post the comments to the server.
 Use the `postComment` function from the `useComment` hook to post the comments to the server.
 Use the `addComment` function from the store to add the comments to the store.